This post contains affiliate links.

 These rock formations are scattered across Goreme National Park – a UNESCO World Heritage Site – and were formed over millions of years.

 Goreme National Park is also home to the famous Cappadocia fairy chimneys that have evidence of human settlement more than 3,000 years ago.
-Travelers can still stay in hotels and Airbnbs dug into them today.
+Travelers can still stay in hotels and Airbnb apartments (like the super romantic room we stayed in) dug into them today.

 How to visit Love Valley: Goreme is the most popular destination in the Cappadocia region and is a quick one-hour flight from Istanbul.
-From Goreme, you can walk to Love Valley and back on an easy half-day trip.
+From Goreme, you can book a quad tour to Love Valley or hike to it on your own with this guide.

 Fairy chimneys and hot air balloons in Goreme National Park